-A few common roadblocks come up with almost everyone heading to treatment – always asked after the decision has been made to goto treatment and always used as road blocks to not goto treatment.
+A few common roadblocks come up with almost everyone heading to or considering treatment.
+They are always asked after the decision has been made to go to treatment and used as excuses to avoid treatment.

 Can I smoke/vape/chew tobacco?

 Most treatment centers allow smoking.
 Sure, smoking is unhealthy, but the problems of addiction that led you to go to rehab are usually far more severe and problematic than smoking.
 Smoking is certainly an issue, but it’s an issue that can be addressed once the person struggling with substance use is fully engaged in recovery.

 Almost everyone I take to rehab stops to buy a carton of cigarettes on the way.
 In treatment, smoking can be a break from the regimented structure of that environment, and a lot of healthy conversations can happen with fellow patients on the designated smoking picnic tables.

 Chewing tobacco, on the other hand, is handled differently by different facilities.
 I find that in places where chewing is more popular, facilities are more likely to allow their patients to chew tobacco.
 Like smoking, there are often specific areas where patients can chew tobacco.
 Besides, it’s common courtesy not to chew during meeting or in common areas, since treatment often involves sharing space.

 Every facility that I work with is struggling to address vaping among their patients.
 Many medical professionals think that vaping is “safer” than smoking, which complicates the matter.
 The facilities that do allow vaping only allow patients to use nicotine pods that come in sealed packaging.
 Vapes that use refillable oil are never allowed.
 Facilities have to have control over any other substances, like CBD or THC, that could be mixed into the oil.